6 Ways to Prevent Cataracts

 5. Keep Blood Sugar in Check

 If you have diabetes, you know how important it is to keep your blood sugar under control.
 But did you know that it can also help prevent cataracts?
-That’s because people who have diabetes are more likely to develop eye condition than people who don’t.
+That’s because people who have diabetes are more likely to develop an eye condition than people who don’t.
 Your lens swells if your blood sugar stays too high for too long.
 Your lens also changes blood sugar into sorbitol.
-When this substance collects in the lens of your eye, you see less clearly, and cataract may form.
+When this substance collects in the lens of your eye, you see less clearly, and cataracts may form.

 6. Get Regular Eye Exams

 Your eye doctor can spot problems early on.
 If you’re between 40 and 64, you should get a complete eye exam every 2 to 4 years.
 (A “complete” exam means your eye doctor will dilate your pupils).
 If you’re over age 65, you should get an exam every year.
-You can schedule that with us by clicking this link or calling us at (701) 293-8242.
-If your odds are high for certain eye diseases, your eye doctor may want to see you more often.